John Code Mowbray

 John Code Mowbray (September 20, 1918 – March 5, 1997) was a Nevada attorney and judge who served as a justice of the Supreme Court of Nevada from 1967 to 1993.

 Early life, education, and military service

 Born in Bradford, Illinois, to Thomas J. and Ellen Driscoll (Code) Mowbray, Mowbray received a degree in education from Western Illinois University in 1940, and was a high school teacher from then until 1942, when he enlisted in the United States Army to fight in World War II.
 He served as an aircraft pilot in the United States Army Air Corps, remaining in the service until 1946, and attaining the rank of major.

-After the war, Mowbrey received his law degree from the Notre Dame Law School in 1949, where he served as president of the student body, and on the advice of Senator Pat McCarran, moved to Las Vegas, Nevada, to enter the practice of law that year.
+After the war, Mowbray received his law degree from the Notre Dame Law School in 1949, where he served as president of the student body, and on the advice of Senator Pat McCarran, moved to Las Vegas, Nevada, to enter the practice of law that year.
 He worked as deputy in the office of the district attorney for Clark County, Nevada, until 1953, when he entered private practice.